JonathanRJoyner/game_deals_bot/README.md

 ## Built With

-This bot relies on several other libraries:
+This bot relies on several other libraries and data sources:

  - [Py-cord](https://github.com/Pycord-Development/pycord) - Discord API wrapper
- - [Supabase](https://github.com/supabase/supabase) - an open source Firebase alternative
+ - [Supabase](https://github.com/supabase/supabase) - An open source Firebase alternative
+ - [Is There Any Deal](https://isthereanydeal.com/) - A game price tracking website with a great API

 ## Deployment